FreequencyFreequency

 • informs optimization of both content and experience

-Download the clinical assessment white paper of our real world data here
+Download the white paper on our real-world user data here

 Ongoing and International Research

-Ongoing clinical evaluation continues in real-world care settings, focusing on long-term outcomes and implementation.
+Ongoing research continues in real-world settings, focusing on long-term user experience and implementation.

 In parallel, a pilot study in the United States is assessing: